-The following rules apply regarding precluded subjects and subject combinations in the ATAR calculation:
+The following rules apply regarding precluded QCAA-developed subjects and subject combinations in the ATAR calculation:

-- Only General English subjects or Applied English subjects can be included in the ATAR but not both.
-For example: it is not possible to include both English (a General subject) and Essential English (an Applied subject) in a student's ATAR. - Only General Mathematics subjects or Applied Mathematics subjects can be included in the ATAR but not both.
-For example: it is not possible to include both Mathematical Methods (a General subject) and Essential Mathematics (an Applied subject) in a student's ATAR. - Only one result for the same subject taken as a General subject and via Senior External Examination can be included in the ATAR.
+- Only QCAA General English subjects or Applied English subjects can be included in the ATAR but not both.
+For example it is not possible to include both English (a General subject) and Essential English (an Applied subject) in the ATAR. - Only General Mathematics subjects or Applied Mathematics subjects can be included in the ATAR, but not both.
+For example it is not possible to include both Mathematical Methods (a General subject) and Essential Mathematics (an Applied subject) in the ATAR. - There are no other precluded combinations of Applied and General subjects, including those in similar disciplines, so long as the 4 General and 1 Applied rule is met.
+For example, Drama (General) and Drama in Practice (Applied) is a valid combination. - Only one result for the same subject taken as a General subject and via Senior External Examination (SEE) can be included in the ATAR.
 For example: it is not possible to include both the General subject Chinese and the Senior External Examination subject Chinese in a student's ATAR.
 Similarly, it is not possible to include both the General subject Biology and the Senior External Examination subject Biology in a student's ATAR.

-There are no other restrictions on the inclusion of subjects in the ATAR, for example a student may count the following General subject results in their ATAR:
+There are no other restrictions on the inclusion of General subjects in the ATAR.
+For example a student may count the following General subject results in their ATAR:

-- both English and Literature - · both Mathematical Methods and Specialist Mathematics - both Chinese and Chinese Extension - both Italian (General) and Spanish (General) - both German (General) and French (Senior External Examination)
+- both English and Literature - both Mathematical Methods and Specialist Mathematics - both Chinese and Chinese Extension - both Italian (General) and Spanish (General) - both German (General) and French (Senior External Examination).